Barriers to accessing social security entitlements

 5th July 2021 | 4:00-5:30pm

 Co-hosted by the Independent Food Aid Network (IFAN), Feeding Britain, and the University of York.
-Speakers will discuss how barriers to accessing existing state support (however inadequate) contributes to food insecurity, why the system in place is so difficult to navigate, and how these inherent barriers can be addressed.
-The session will be chaired by Debbie Abrahams MP, Chris Stephens MP and Deirdre Woods, Co-Chair of IFAN’s Board of Trustees.
-Speakers include representatives and experts by experience from West Norfolk Disability Information Service, Feeding Birkenhead Supporting Wirral, Z2K and Broke not Broken.
+Speakers discussed how barriers to accessing existing state support (however inadequate) contributes to food insecurity, why the system in place is so difficult to navigate, and how these inherent barriers can be addressed.
+The session was chaired by Debbie Abrahams MP, Chris Stephens MP and Deirdre Woods, Co-Chair of IFAN’s Board of Trustees.
+Speakers included representatives and experts by experience from West Norfolk Disability Information Service, Feeding Birkenhead Supporting Wirral, Z2K and Broke not Broken.

 Immigration Policy and Food Insecurity